Below is a list of questions often asked by our customers.

-I am not enrolled in Opt-In Overdraft Privilege, what does that mean?
+I am not enrolled in Opt-In Overdraft Privilege for my personal account, what does that mean?

-Generally, when you are not enrolled in Opt-In Overdraft Privilege, we will decline an ATM or one-time debit card transaction if your available balance in your personal checking account isn’t enough to cover the transaction at the time of the transaction.
+Generally, when your personal account is not enrolled in Opt-In Overdraft Privilege, we will decline an ATM or one-time debit card transaction if your available balance in your personal checking account isn’t enough to cover the transaction at the time of the transaction.

 Learn more about Business Overdraft Privilege.

 How do I change my selection for Opt-In Overdraft Privilege?